abhichvn/wildfly-websocket-war/README.md

 6) Application will be available at http://localhost:8080/myapp/

+What I am trying to achieve:
+- Use websockets implemented in java server JSR 356 in jruby rails application using wildfly-16 as application server

 Issue:
 - Once click on "Open connection" there is error in browser console as 404 and in server log there is following error